spotlightpa/poor-richard/content/about/about-faqs.md

 **Q: How do I contact Spotlight PA reporters?**

 **A:** Check out the [contact information for all Spotlight PA reporters](https://www.spotlightpa.org/about/staff/).

-**Q: What is Spotlight PA’s journalism Code of Ethics?**

-**A:** We're working on this now and we will make sure it aligns with the policies of our founding partner newsrooms.

 **Q: What is Spotlight PA’s corrections policy?**